-13. Homing-head technology will be of great and increasing importance in modern weapon systems as the emphasis switches to "fire and forget" missiles.
-Their value was demonstrated in the Falklands conflict (Exocet is such a missile) but will be even more vital in the sophisticated electronic environment in which NATO would have to fight any future battle against the Warsaw Pact.

-14. There is no real risk in the foreseeable future that the United States will either cease developing weapons of this sort or would refuse to supply them to a major NATO ally such as the United Kingdom.
+- 16. The development of ALARM would be one way to retain in the United Kingdom a capability in homing-head technology.
+Marconi is the only British firm with this capability.
+They have successfully developed a number of missiles and are at present engaged in completing the homing-head for the airborne anti-ship missile Sea Eagle.
+The ALARM programme would provide continuity and keep the present development team together. - 17.
+Homing-head technology will be of great and increasing importance in modern weapon systems as the emphasis switches to "fire and forget" missiles.
+Their value was demonstrated in the Falkland Islands conflict (Exocet is such a missile) but will be even more vital in the sophisticated electronic environment in which NATO would have to fight any future battle against the Warsaw Pact. - 18.
+There is no real risk in the foreseeable future that the United States will either cease developing weapons of this sort or would refuse to supply them to a major NATO ally such as the United Kingdom.
 The Ministry of Defence nevertheless judge it essential on defence grounds to retain in this country a homing-head and guided missile technological base.
-Moreover, if British industry loses such a capability it will become progressively less able to compete in the market for modern weapon systems both for our own forces and for export.

-15. The Ministry of Defence considers that much the most effective way to maintain this capability would be to develop and manufacture ALARM.
+Moreover, if British industry loses such a capability it will become progressively less able to compete in the market for modern weapon systems both for our own forces and for export. - 19.
+The Ministry of Defence considers that much the most effective way to maintain this capability would be to develop and manufacture ALARM.
 No other programme using anti-radar technology is ready to go into development: in the absence, therefore, of an order for ALARM the expertise in British industry would be endangered and perhaps lost.
-The Treasury, on the other hand, believe that it would be possible to preserve the capability in British industry for relatively modest expenditure, much less than the extra cost of ALARM over HARM, by bringing forward national work on other future missile projects and by financing a supporting programme in key aspects of missile technology.
+The Treasury, on the other hand, believe that it would be possible to preserve the capability in British industry for relatively modest expenditure, by bringing forward national work on other future missile projects and by financing a supporting programme in key aspects of millise technolgy.
 The Department of Trade and Industry consider that a decision in favour of ALARM would be an excellent example of a public purchaser supporting important technology and would be consistent with the Government's policy of buying British when British industry is competitive in terms of price, performance and technology.